greetgo/greetgo.depinject/doc_eng/quick_start.md

 The `depinject.quick_start.beans` contains a set of beans that are somehow connected together.

-The file `MainBeanContainer.java` specifies the BeanContainer, which contains all the beans.
+`MainBeanContainer.java` file specifies the BeanContainer, which contains all the beans.
 These beans are connected to this container using the annotation `@Include`.

-`MainLauncher.java` file contains the main function that initiates our BeanContainer and pulls HelloWorld bean out and works with it.
+`MainLauncher.java` file contains the main function that initiates BeanContainer and pulls HelloWorld bean out and works with it.

-The `build.gradle` specifies the build option. `generateBeanContainers` task performs an analysis of all the links of all beans for all bean-containers of the specified package and the whole hierarchy of its subpackets, and after the analysis generates the source code of bin-containers.
-This source code is placed in a folder
+`build.gradle` specifies the build option. `generateBeanContainers` task performs an analysis of all the links of all beans for all bean-containers of the specified package and the whole hierarchy of its subpackets, and after the analysis generates the source code of bean-containers.
+This source code is placed
-`depinject.quick_start/build/generated/bean_container_impl/depinject/quick_start/launcher/`.
+`depinject.quick_start/build/generated/bean_container_impl/depinject/quick_start/launcher/` folder.
 The implementation of bean-container can be found there as well:

 ```java
 package depinject.quick_start.launcher;